 *The blankets and pillow can be left in the car.
-The hospital does provide them but you might have to chase down a nurse if your room doesn’t have them.
-Dad is not their top priority.
-It’s easier to have them with you just in case.
+The hospital does provide them but sometimes they’re missing or not enough.

-So if you’re trying to pack your hospital bag for a C-section and wondering how it’s different than a vaginal delivery, these are the items you need to focus on.
-You don’t need a meditative playlist, essential oils, or a bottle of perineal spray.
-But you do need some extra loose clothes, pumping supplies, and some mental preparation for getting in and coming out with your beautiful baby.
+So if you’re trying to pack your C-section hospital bag, this is what you need (and what you don’t).
+You don’t need a meditative playlist, a yoga ball, or perineal spray.
+But you do need some extra comfy clothes, a good hospital bag, and some mental preparation for getting in and coming out with your sweet newborn.

 Before you go, I have a printable C-Section hospital bag list for you.
 Use it while you’re packing your C-section hospital bag so you don’t forget a thing.
 As a bonus, you’ll also be added to the Librarian Mom community for support on your journey into motherhood.
 Because no one should have to face motherhood alone.